Most of the options available focus on a pretty user experience while offering privacy features.

 Nyxt Browser: Open-Source Browser That Focuses on Keyboard Shortcuts and Commands

-Of course, not every power user utilizes keyboard shortcuts, but this aims to cater the needs of users who prefer to navigate via the keyboard.
+Of course, not every power user utilizes keyboard shortcuts, but this aims to cater to the needs of users who prefer to navigate via the keyboard.

 It is inspired by how the keyboard shortcuts in Vim and Emacs work — so if you are comfortable with those editors, the shortcuts will feel familiar to you.

-Unlike mainstream web browsers, you do not have to navigate your way inside multiple settings and menu, you will get all the functionality that you need to access with a quick shortcut or a command.
+Unlike mainstream web browsers, you do not have to navigate your way inside multiple settings and menus, you will get all the functionality that you need to access with a quick shortcut or a command.

 In case you were wondering, it is web engine agnostic, but it currently supports WebEngine and WebKit.